 Important, please note:

-Our friends can receive new paperback books from a publisher only.
+We think our friends can receive new paperback books from a publisher only.
 They also may receive newspaper and magazine subscriptions, again only from the publisher.
 These should include the prisoner’s name and number and mailed to the addresses above.
 We suggest you wait until we have more definite information and check with the support team before ordering things.
 There are limits as to how many books they may have at any one time.

 News & Address Changes